MEDICARE ADVANTAGE PLANS

 There are rules for Medicare Advantage Plans that are set by Medicare.
 Medicare pays a fixed amount for your care each month to the private companies who offer these plans, so they set the rules.

 The other thing you need to know before you buy one of these plans, is that the rules of each plan can change year to year.
 Therefore, it is crucial that you examine your medical needs and what your plans offers on a yearly basis.
-Cannon Disability Law offers all of our clients a free review of Medicare options with our agent, Andria Summers.
+Our law firm offers all of our clients a free review of Medicare options with our agent, Andria Summers.

 ENROLLMENT FOR MEDICARE ADVANTAGE PLANS